Gil Birmingham

-Gilbert Birmingham (born July 13, 1953) is an American film and television actor.
-He is known for his roles as Tribal Chairman Thomas Rainwater on the Paramount Network series Yellowstone (2018–2024), George Hunter on Banshee (2014), Virgil White on Unbreakable Kimmy Schmidt (2015–2017), and Billy Black in The Twilight Saga film series (2008–2012).
+Gilbert "Gil" Birmingham (born July 13, 1953) is an American film and television actor.
+He is known for his roles as Tribal Chairman Thomas Rainwater on the Paramount Network series Yellowstone (2018–2024) and the CBS series Marshals (2026-present), George Hunter on Banshee (2014), Virgil White on Unbreakable Kimmy Schmidt (2015–2017), and Billy Black in The Twilight Saga film series (2008–2012).

 Early life

-Birmingham was born in San Antonio, Texas, to a Comanche father and a mother of Spanish ancestry.
+Birmingham was born in San Antonio, Texas, on July 13, 1953, to Gilbert and Rebecca Birmingham.
+A 2018 Cowboys and Indians profile says that "he was born to a Comanche father and a mother of Spanish ancestry".
 His family moved frequently during his childhood due to his father's career in the military.
 Birmingham learned to play the guitar at an early age and considers music to be his "first love."

 After obtaining a Bachelor of Science from the USC Price School of Public Policy, he worked as a petrochemical engineer, but later decided to become a bodybuilder and actor.

 Career

 Music videos

 In the early 1980s, a talent scout spotted Birmingham at a local gym, where he had been bodybuilding and entering bodybuilding contests, and recruited him for his first acting experience, a music video for Diana Ross's 1982 hit song "Muscles".